PotionApps/potionx/docs/docs/conventions/overview.md

 │  │       └─ user_socket.ex # the main websocket config file
 │  │   ├─ controllers
 │  │   │  ├─ app_controller.ex # Serves the based frontend code
-│  │   │  ├─ auth_controller.ex
-│  │   │  │ # Deletes and renews authentication tokens for users
-│  │   │  │ # Note: the create function in here is not used.
-│  │   │  ├─ authorization_controller.ex
-│  │   │  │ # handles initial creation of access tokens (logging in) via
-│  │   │  │ # third parties like Google, Microsoft..
 │  │   │  └─ page_controller.ex # serves HTML, not currently used
 │  │   ├─ templates
 │  │   │  ├─ app
 │  │   │  │  └─ index.html.eex # Base app markup needed by the frontend apps
-│  │   │  ├─ authorization
-│  │   │  │  └─ refresh.html.eex
-│  │   │  │  # used to refresh the page after a user logs so cookies are properly set │  │   │  ├─ layout
+│  │   │  ├─ layout
 │  │   │  │  └─ app.html.eex # markup for general app layout (head, body)
 │  │   │  └─ page
 │  │   │     └─ index.html.eex # not used
 │  │   ├─ views # used to set convenience or computed functions for use in templates │  │   │  ├─ app_view.ex
-│  │   │  ├─ authorization_view.ex
 │  │   │  ├─ error_helpers.ex
 │  │   │  ├─ error_view.ex
 │  │   │  ├─ layout_view.ex